-The problem of reliable delivery [25, 7] and ordering [9, 8] in traditional group based systems with process crashes has been extensively studied.
-These approaches normally have employed the primary partition model [42], which allows the system to partition under the assumption that there would be a unique partition, which could make decisions on behalf of the system as a whole, without the risk of contradictions arising in the other partitions and also during partition mergers.
-However the delivery requirements are met only within the primary partition
+The problem of reliable delivery [23, 7] and ordering [9, 8] in traditional group based systems with process crashes has been extensively studied.
+The approaches normally have employed the primary partition model [40], which allows the system to partition under the assumption that there would be a unique partition, which could make decisions on behalf of the system as a whole, without the risk of contradictions arising in the other partitions and also during partition mergers.
+However the delivery requirements are met only within the primary partition [22].

-[24].
 Recipients that are slow or temporarily disconnected may be treated as if they had left the group.
 This model, adopted in Isis [6], works well for problems such as propagating updates to replicated sites.
 This approach does not work well in situations where the client connectivity is intermittent, and where the clients can roam around the network.
-Systems such as Horus [41] and Transis [18] manage minority partitions, and can handle concurrent views in different partitions.
+Systems such as Horus [39] and Transis [18] manage minority partitions, and can handle concurrent views in different partitions.
 The overheads to guarantee consistency are however too strong for our case.
 DACE [10] introduces a failure model, for the strongly decoupled nature of pub/sub systems.
 This model tolerates crash failures and partitioning, while not relying on consistent views being shared by the members.
-This is achieved through a self-stabilizing exchange of views through the Topic Membership protocol.
+DACE achieves its goal through a self-stabilizing exchange of views through the Topic Membership protocol.
 In [5], the effect of link failures on the solvability of problems (which are solved with reliable links) in asynchronous systems, has been rigorously studied.
-[44] describes approaches to building fault-tolerant services using the state machine approach.
+[41] describes approaches to building fault-tolerant services using the state machine approach.

-Systems such as Sienna [12, 11] and Elvin [23, 45] focus on efficiently disseminating events, and do not sufficiently address the reliable delivery problem in the presence of failures.
+Systems such as Sienna [12, 11] and Elvin [43, 21, 42] focus on efficiently disseminating events, and do not sufficiently address the reliable delivery problem in the presence of failures.
 In Gryphon the approach to dealing with broker failures is one of reconstructing the broker state from its neighboring brokers.
-This approach requires a failed broker to recover within a finite amount of time, and recover its state from the brokers that it maintained active connections to prior to its failure.
+This approach requires a failed broker to recover within a finite amount of time, and recover its state from the brokers that it was attached to prior to its failure.
 SmartSockets [16] provides high availability/reliability through the use of software redundancies.
 Mirror processes receiving the same data and performing the same sequence of actions as the primary process, allows for the mirror process to take over in the case of process failures.
 The mirror process approach runs into scaling problems as the number of processes increase, since each process needs to have a mirror process.
 Since there is an entire server network that would be mirrored in this approach the network cycles expended for dissemination also increases as the number of server nodes increases.
-The system state when both the process and its mirror counterpart fail is not addressed.
+SmartSockets also allows for routing tables to be updated in real time in response to link failures and process failures.
+What is not clear though, is how the system is affected if both the process and its mirror counterpart fail.
 TIB/Rendezvous [17] integrates fault tolerance through delegation to another software TIB/Hawk which provides it with immediate recovery from unexpected failures or application outages.
 This is achieved through the distributed TIB/Hawk micro-agents, which support autonomous network behavior, while continuing to perform local tasks even in the event of network failures.